-Mt Fernie Provincial Park is a popular recreation and camping/RV destination just outside of Fernie.
+Mt Fernie Provincial Park is just 3 kilometres west of Fernie off Hwy 3, between Fernie Alpine Resort and the City of Fernie.
 The 259 hectare park protects the sensitive flora and fauna in the park and the banks of Lizard Creek.

 About Mt Fernie Provincial Park Campground